hiroshimamiya/EPIB685/README.md

 **Supplementary readings**
 Students wishing to pursue employment as an epidemiologist and/or conduct environmental epidemiological research may wish to obtain the following resources from course reserve or purchase:

-*Environmental Epidemiology: Principles and Methods* , RM Merrill (Jones & Bartlett Learning, 2008);
-• “Exposure assessment in occupational and environmental epidemiology”, M Nieuwenhuijsen et al. (Oxford University Press, 2015);
+*Environmental Epidemiology: Principles and Methods*, RM Merrill (Jones & Bartlett Learning, 2008); *Exposure assessment in occupational and environmental epidemiology*, M Nieuwenhuijsen et al. (Oxford University Press, 2015);
-• “A biological approach to environmental assessment and epidemiology”, TJ Smith and D Kriebel (Oxford University Press, 2010); and,
+*A biological approach to environmental assessment and epidemiology*, TJ Smith and D Kriebel (Oxford University Press, 2010); and,
-• “EPA - Guidelines for Exposure Assessment”.
+*EPA - Guidelines for Exposure Assessment*.

-Other books also on the class web page including “A pocket guide to epidemiology”; “Glossary of Epidemiological Terms”; “Dictionary of environmental health”
+Other books also on the class web page including *A pocket guide to epidemiology*; *Glossary of Epidemiological Terms*; *Dictionary of environmental health*

 ## Software
 Please download and install qGIS software by the beginning of the second class.
-We will need this software for the exposure mapping exercise. https://www.qgis.org/en/site/forusers/download.html
+We will need this tool for Assignment 1. https://www.qgis.org/en/site/forusers/download.html